samofthex/sam-harrison-music/society-of-strange-living/index.md

 ---
 layout: video
 header:
-    title: .
+    title: "Society of Strange Living"
     image_fullwidth: strangelivingsbddbanner.jpg
     caption:
     caption_url: https://unsplash.com/
 show_meta: false
 title: "The Society of Strange Living"
 subheadline: "Introducing..."
 teaser: "Music starting to sound the same to you?
 Relax, here's a band with a new take on just about everything.
-Strange by name and nature - not only is their drum kit made from a washing machine, these lovely guys are about the most rock 'n' roll people you'll meet, on or off stage. "</a><br>
+Strange by name and nature - not only is their drum kit made from a washing machine, these lovely guys are about the most rock 'n' roll people you'll meet, on or off stage. "
 tags:
     - post format
 categories: